Joabutt/Joabutt/README.md

 ## Other Common Github Profile Sections
 👩‍💻 I'm currently working on an updated portfolio, and other side projects

-🧠 I'm currently learning c# and game developement
+🧠 I'm currently learning about Stable Diffusion and how to implement it.

 💬 Ask me about general coding help between the range of Javascript and C